Alt-Org/Altzone/Doc/Doxygen/Battle/additional-documentation/pages/1-concepts-player-.md

 These entities are created based on Unity prefabs.
 Entities are controlled by %Quantum simulation.
 The Unity prefab root GameObject contains a %Quantum entity prototype component, where the entity is defined.

-During gameplay the player character exists both as a %Quantum entity inside [{Simulation}](#page-concepts-player-simulation) and a Unity gameObject inside **Unity View**. %Quantum links the gameObject and entity together.
+During gameplay the player character exists both as a %Quantum entity inside [{Simulation}](#page-concepts-player-simulation) and a Unity gameObject inside **Unity View**.
+%Quantum links the gameObject and entity together.

 The entity contains %Quantum components used by the %Quantum simulation.
 The most significant of these is the [{PlayerData (Quantum component)}](#page-concepts-player-simulation-playerdata), which is our own defined data relating to player character entities and optionally **Class Data Component**.
 See [{Player Character Classes}](#page-concepts-player-characters-classes)

 The Unity root gameObject has the child object PlayerViewModel, containing all things related to the visible elements of player characters.
-The attached @cref{Battle.View.Player,BattlePlayerViewController} component implements **Unity View/Visual** logic for player characters.
+The attached [{PlayerViewController}](#page-concepts-player-view-controller) component implements **Unity View/Visual** logic for player characters.

 ```dot
 digraph PlayerCharacterEntity {